-From the definition of the triangulation above we can see that it is a $C^0$ continuous reconstruction.
+From the definition of the triangulation above we can see that it is a C^0 continuous reconstruction.
 The number of possible valid mesh configurations is exponential in the number of elements in the discrete data set.

-Traditional (not data-dependent) triangulations usually avoid the generation of long, bad shaped k-simplices (triangles), because these simplices are not well suited for the finite element method used in simulations.
+Traditional (not data-dependent) triangulations usually avoid the generation of long, bad shaped k-simplices (triangles), because these simplices are not well suited for finite element methods used in simulations.
 However, such simplices are very suitable for reconstruction of areas where a function has high derivatives in one direction as compared to other directions.
 In images (2D domain case) such areas correspond to edges, in volume data (3D domain case) to surfaces of volumetric features.
-Our goal is to reconstruct feature boundaries sharply and correctly using a reconstruction grid adapting to the underlying data structures.
+Our goal is to reconstruct feature boundaries sharply and to correctly use a reconstruction grid which adapts to the underlying data structures.

-In Figure 2 a part of an image with a boundary between two constant regions is shown.
-The reconstruction process first converts the image into a height-field representation based on the underlying sample (pixel) values.
+In Fig. 2 a part of an image with a boundary between two constant regions is shown.
+The reconstruction process first converts the image into a heightfield representation based on the underlying sample (pixel) values.
 The height represents the intensity value at a particular pixel position.
 The initial triangulation is iteratively optimized in order to preserve the feature boundaries.
 The differences to the initial mesh appear only close to the feature boundary.
 Figure 2 shows of the final height-field of the feature-preserving triangulation.